QuestNetwork/quest-os-js/README.md

 - Offer "LocalStorage" As A Storage Container On The Web To Stay Signed In

 **0.9.4**
-Change Peer Configuration in browser, Electron and on NodeJS
+- Change Peer Configuration in browser, Electron and on NodeJS
+- Module Upgrades

 ## Roadmap

-**0.9.4**
+**0.9.5**
 - Democratically block or mute peers
 - Faux requests.
 Send request in channel, wait for response, deliver response as if it was an http request.